 If you use the TV as a monitor or use a digital receiver to watch TV (a Set-top box - STB) and you do not use the remote control of the TV, you should deactivate the automatic switch off.

 To deactivate the Auto switch off . . .

-- 1. Press n and select Setup and press OK. - 2.
+Press A and select Setup and press OK.
 Select TV settings > General settings > Auto switch off and set the slider bar to 0 (Off).

 Your photos, videos and music

 From a USB connection